Elkrose/LR2R/README.md

 💮 Map and Menu Visuals
 - Spot trances faster, waste less time and clarity.
 - Fertile ladies will be easier to spot due to the busy Bee icon
-- Harem Mansion named to 'Last Name' Mansion on the map overview
+- Harem Mansion named to 'Last Name' Mansion on the map overview(currently not working)

 💮 Ladies Information/Overview
 - Virgin status listed there